Developing Distance-Aware Physics-Constrained Probabilistic Frameworks for Industrial Prognostics: Evaluation

-In this case study, the baseline PCNN architecture consists of six hidden layers, with the following configuration of neurons: [32, 32, 64, 64, 32, 32].
-Each layer uses the \textit{ReLU} as activation function.
-We evaluated the developed methods alongside a Monte Carlo dropout-based PCNN (PC-MC) \cite{alhajeri2022physics} and Deep Ensemble (PC-DE) \cite{lakshminarayanan2017simple}.
-Both PC-MC and PC-DE are trained on linear degradation labels.
-For PC-SNGP, we consider the impact of the RBF kernel parameter \(\gamma\) in the covariance function of the GP output layer on the predictive performance and accuracy.
-Specifically, three values were tested: 0.5, 1.0, and 2.0.
-Similarly, for the PC-SNER approach, we investigated the influence of the regularization parameter \(\lambda\), considering three values: 0.1, 0.2, and 0.5.
-In the case of the PC-MC, we explored the effect of applying dropout during inference, using three rates: 0.1, 0.2, and 0.3 after each hidden layer.
-For PC-DE, we consider the impact of the number of deep models: \(N_m\)$\in$ [10, 20, 30].
-For all developed models, we visualized \((\mu\)) along with respective uncertainty (aleatoric, epistemic, or both) bands extending up to \(2\sigma\), as well as contour plots, to facilitate comparison and analysis of the predictive behavior and uncertainty quantification.
-For the sake of explanation, we selected two test cases involving different bearings from Condition~1: one representing an \(\mathcal{X}_{\text{IND}}\), sample (Bearing~5) and another representing an \(\mathcal{X}_{\text{OOD}}\) sample (Bearing~1).
-The illustration results for \(\mathcal{X}_{\text{IND}}\), and \(\mathcal{X}_{\text{OOD}}\) are provided in Figure \ref{fig:ind} and Figure \ref{fig:ood} with metrics results are summarized in Table \ref{tab:metric_ind}, and Table \ref{tab:metric_ood}, respectively.
+The baseline \(\mathcal{NN}\) comprises six MLP hidden layers with a neuron configuration [32, 32, 64, 64, 32, 32] and ReLU activations.
+We compare both frameworks against MC-dropout~(PC-MC) \cite{alhajeri2022physics} and Deep-Ensemble~(PC-DE) \cite{lakshminarayanan2017simple}.
+For PC-SNGP, we consider the impact of the RBF kernel parameter \(\gamma\) in the covariance function, three values are tested: 0.5, 1.0, and 2.0.
+For PC-SNER, we investigate the influence of the regularization parameter \(\lambda\), considering three values: 0.2, 0.5, and 1.0.
+For PC-MC, we explored the effect of applying dropout during inference, using three rates: 0.1, 0.3, and 0.5 after each hidden layer.
+For PC-DE, we consider the impact of the number of deep models: $N_m\in [10, 20, 30]$.
+For all tests, we visualized \((\mu\)) along with respective uncertainty (aleatoric, epistemic, or both) bands extending up to \(2\sigma\), as well as contour plots, to facilitate comparison and analysis of the predictive behavior and uncertainty quantification.